 In Odisha, where this study took place, the state government largely relied on the network of public extension agents to disseminate information to farmers, with limited use of digital technologies, before Ama Krushi was launched in 2018.
 At the time of the study, roughly 4,900 village agricultural workers, agricultural supervisors, and Assistant Agricultural Officers (AAO) served over eight million farmers in the state.
 This means that the majority of farmers had no interaction with extension agents.
-In fact, only 25% of farmers in the study sample reported seeking agricultural information from government extension agents, and 5% reported using mobile phones or internet to seek agricultural information at baseline whereas the wireless teledensity of the state was 62.25% in 2020 (Planning, Convergence Department, and Statistics 2021).
+In fact, only 25% of farmers in the study sample reported seeking agricultural information from government extension agents, and 5% reported using mobile phones or internet to seek agricultural information at baseline whereas the wireless teledensity of the state was 62.25% in 2020 (Planning and Convergence Department, Directorate of Economics and Statistics 2021).
 The majority of the farmers identified other farmers and agrodealers as their main information source.

 Adoption of modern inputs, and hence yield levels, among rice farmers in the state has remained low.
-The state average yield of 2,354 kg/ha in 2021-2022 (Planning, Convergence Department, and Statistics 2023) is far below the national average of 4,200 kg/ha (USDA Foreign Agricultural Service 2024).
+The state average yield of 2,068 kg/ha in 2019-2020 is far below the national average of 2,705 kg/ha (Planning and Convergence Department, Directorate of Economics and Statistics 2021).
 Additionally, being a coastal state, Odisha is highly prone to natural calamities.
-Since 2010, the state has been hit by at least one extreme weather event every year, including floods, cyclones, and droughts (Planning, Convergence Department, and Statistics 2023).
+Since 2010, the state has been hit by at least one extreme weather event every year, including floods, cyclones, and droughts (Planning and Convergence Department, Directorate of Economics and Statistics 2023).
 With the high incidences of these weather events, adapting agricultural practices to improve plant resilience to shocks becomes increasingly important.